edl78/weed_training/readme.md

 - run_training.sh can be used to run interactive if so desired.
 Fill in missing usernames and passwords in the shell script.
 - In interactive mode, after starting the contrainer, go to /code and run `python3 torch_model_runner.py -f path_to_json_settings_file -t path_to_train_pkl_file -v path_to_val_pkl_file`
 - The trained networks can then be found in the mapped folder train or /train in the container.
 A file with optimal training parameters is also located together with the network.
-- Bayeisan hyper parameter search is implemented with the Sherpa library.
+- Bayesian hyper parameter search is implemented with the Sherpa library.
 Use this by setting "run_hpo": 1 in code/settings_file_gt_train_val.json under respective network.
 The parameter "fake_dataset_len" is also used as the optimization tries to overfit as agressively as possible on this small dataset.
 This overrides the dataset size in the dataloader during training.
 - Watch the hyper parameter tuning on localhost:8880 and the training and validation losses for all runs on localhost:6006 after pointing your local tensorboard to code/runs/name_of_the_run
 - The json configuration file looks like this:
 ```json